hashtag-squirrel/my-little-snek/README.md

 3. Game Choice validation and Game Input validation

-    The game choice input in the welcome screen accepts only the letters N, C and R.
+    The game choice input in the welcome screen accepts only the letters N, C, and R.
-    The game input during the game accepts only the letters F, C, P and Q.
+    The game input during the game accepts only the letters F, C, P, and Q.

     The input can be both upper or lower case.
 Any other input lets the player know that it is invalid.